githubapnic/Ubuntu/workshops/segment_routing/README.md

 ```
 # Importing OVA
 Before starting the GNS3 project, you will need to import the OVA into virtualbox, to setup the XRV virtual machines for R1 to R6
+* OVA is not supplied for the XRV virtual image

 # To start the Segment routing workshop lab
-* Open GNS3 and open existing project, browse to the location of stored projects, then dowuble click to open.
+* Open GNS3 and open existing project, browse to the location of stored projects, then double click to open.
 * Start one router at a time

 # Access the routers over a network